vparjunmohan/SegmentPageKit/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

+As a rule of thumb, if you're proposing an API-breaking change or a change to existing functionality, consider proposing it by opening an issue, rather than a pull request; we'll use the issue as a public forum for discussing whether the proposal makes sense or not.
+See [CONTRIBUTING](https://github.com/vparjunmohan/SegmentPageKit/blob/70ff87b9d0a5f314108838f06df6f089b0a5ce26/CONTRIBUTING.md) for more details.

 ## License